MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/receive-polling-based-data-changed-messages-from-sql-server-using-biztalk.md

 ---
 description: "Learn more about: Receive Polling-based Data-changed Messages from SQL Server using BizTalk Server"
-title: "Receive Polling-based Data-changed Messages from SQL Server using BizTalk Server | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Receive Polling-based Data-changed Messages from SQL Server using BizTalk Server" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 9ecaf6f7-974b-4487-8c65-d1ab628cbfeb
-caps.latest.revision: 26
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Receive Polling-based Data-changed Messages from SQL Server using BizTalk Server
 You can configure the [!INCLUDE[adaptersqlshort](../../includes/adaptersqlshort-md.md)] to receive periodic data-change messages for SQL Server tables or views.
 You can specify a polling statement that the adapter executes to poll the database.
 The polling statement can be a SELECT statement or a stored procedure that returns a result set.